Property Management Tips and Tricks

 - No prior convictions

 - Create a Pre-Screening Survey – You likely already spend a good amount of time answering phone calls and emails.
-Instead of simply allowing a general application (wherein applicants can ignore criteria like monthly income), consider using a survey or Google Form to help separate the qualified applicants from the non-qualified applicants.
+Instead of simply allowing a general rental application (wherein applicants can ignore criteria like monthly income), consider using a survey or Google Form to help separate the qualified applicants from the non-qualified applicants.

 - Help prevent non-payments